 Let me tell you, it was the BEST feeling in the world (in fact, you can read about how it led to me leaving my job here).

 I sent an intro email explaining why I was qualified.
 I included 3 links.
 These links included:

 I then attached a link to my email and offered to write a test article.

 Before long, I knocked out the test article and signed my first W-9 (taxes to get paid).

 Keep in mind, it was a lot of work to get hired but once I had my first job, I had others.

 Let me start by saying that they never end.

 Freelance writing is challenging.
 Some clients will try to rip you off, some client's will never be happy, and some will simply make you want to cry.

 However, those are definitely the minority.
-When you do make a client happy (and receive your pay check) it's one of the most rewarding feelings you can have.
+When you do make a client happy (and receive your pay check) it's rewarding.

 If you like this article, make sure to comment and pin the image to pinterest!
 Sharing is truly caring!